CARS-UChicago/jpegHDF5/README.md

 Success, JPEG quality=1, percent of differing array elements=96.484375
 ```

-Here is the output of h5dump on the output files of the example test program.
+Below is the output of h5dump on the output file of the example test program.
 h5dump was not built with the JPEG decompressor, but is using the dynamic plugin that is built in the project.
 This was done by setting HDF5_PLUGIN_PATH to the ``build`` directory of this project:
 ```